Shaping the future now – the Nature Park Schools and Kindergartens

 The closer cooperation between nature parks and schools started more or less at the same time in several Austrian provinces.
 The request for a more intensive and structured collaboration became more frequent.
 Some schools already called themselves Nature Park Schools, but haven’t had any universally valid criteria to follow.

-Several parties contacted the VNÖ concerning cooperation between schools and nature parks.
-The questions: “when a school can be called Nature Park School” and “what kind of criteria had to be fulfilled” appeared.
+Several parties contacted the VNÖ concerning a cooperation between schools and nature parks.
+The question arose when a school can be called Nature Park School and what kind of criteria had to be fulfilled.
 Thus, clearly formulated criteria had to be developed.